 • fulfil our legal obligations, such as those relating to taxation and anti-money laundering and counter-terrorism financing or as otherwise authorised by you

 Without such information, we may not be able to process your request or provide you with an appropriate level of service.
-In such circumstances, we will process your application and provide you with the most appropriate level of service that we can.

 How we collect your information